Jošan

 Jošan (Јошан) or Jošani is a village in Krbava, Croatia.
 It is located on the D1 highway between Pećani and Udbina.

 History

 The 1712–14 census of Lika and Krbava registered 589 inhabitants, all of whom were Serbian Orthodox ("Vlach").

 Population

-According to the 2011 census, the total population of the settlement was 66, with majority of ethnic Serbs.
+According to the 2011 census, the total population of the settlement was 66, with the majority of ethnic Serbs.
 The 1991 census registered 227 residents, 223 of whom were Serbs.